Shearwater, the Mullumbimby Steiner School invites your students to get involved in this year’s Wearable

 prop designers and makers, choreographers, photographers, graphic designers, stage hands, models,

 judges, ushers, and caterers.

-The event featured sold-out performances over four nights, entertaining more than 1,000 members of the community to breathless reviews.
+Year after year, the event features sold-out performances, entertaining more than 1,000 members of the community to breathless reviews.

 Unleash your imagination and be part of this year's event!